Data import, quality control and spectral pre-processing

 # visual assessment

-Xcompare=rbind(X_bl[1,], X_cut[1,])
+Xcompare<-rbind(X_bl[1,], X_cut[1,])

-matspec(Xcompare, ppm, shift = c(7, 9), interactive=F)
+matspec(Xcompare, ppm, shift = c(7, 9), interactive=FALSE)

-matspec(Xcompare, ppm, shift = c(3,4), interactive=F)
+matspec(Xcompare, ppm, shift = c(3,4), interactive=FALSE)

 The black line is the baseline corrected spectrum, the red and dotted line represents the uncorrected spectrum.